daz4126/Nanny-State/README.md

 ## Hello Batman Example
 ![Screenshot Hello Batman](https://user-images.githubusercontent.com/16646/125826661-0b799f2d-613d-45b8-9bef-5c0d214fe669.png)

-This example shows how the state object can be updated using the Nanny State update function.
+This example shows how the state object can be updated using the NANNY STATE update function.

 You can see the finished app and code [on CodePen](https://codepen.io/daz4126/pen/oNWZdyd).

-It starts in the same way as the last example, by importing the Nanny State functions and initializing the state:
+It starts in the same way as the last example, by importing the NANNY STATE functions and initializing the state:

 ```javascript
 import {Nanny,html,render} from 'https://daz4126.github.io/Nanny-State/main.js'